EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 - [How to communicate with your career coach](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/how-will-you-communicate-with-your-career-coach.md)
 - [New Coaching Events System: How do I sign up for sessions?](https://microverse.zendesk.com/hc/en-us/articles/17125770146963)
+- [Types of coaching events and how to select them](

 **Guiding questions:**